janvi-byte/job-application-reality-check/docs/system_architecture.md

 ## System Architecture Overview

-The project follows a simple modular architecture designed for clarity, readability, and easy understanding.
+The project implements a straightforward modular system design which enables users to achieve complete comprehension of the system through its clear and readable design.

 The system is divided into three main layers: